choogiesaur/pokemon-battle/README.md

 Attempt at an accurate simulation of a 1v1 pokemon battle as a coding exercise, coded in **Python 2.7.6**.
 All csv data was received from https://github.com/veekun/pokedex.

+Note: I went out of my way to circumvent using the database structure pokedex provides because I am unfamiliar with data bases and wanted to get something working immediately.
+This will probably end up being a mistake down the line, but it's still a good experience with handling data.

 ----

 If you run the python script from the zip, a battle simulation should be up with a bit implemented.